SinixND/roguelike/README.md

 - [x] Implement vision (fog of war: unseen, seen, visible)
 - [x] Hold shift to keep moving (abort if key not down!)
 - [x] Pathfind movement by clicking or taping
+- [x] Add viewport size to gameCamera to reduce arguments